ericmwangii/e-commerce-server/README.md

 Cd into each directory and run npm install.

-Finally run docker-compose up to test the endpoints.
+Finally run docker-compose up to test the endpoints i.e localhost:5000/products